-The practice was started in 1958 by Dr. Karl S. Grady, in a house across the street from our current location.
-Dr. Karl enlarged and remodeled that house three times over the years to meet the demands of his increasing business.
+The hospital was started in 1958 by Dr. Karl S. Grady, in a house across the street from our current location.
+Dr. Karl enlarged and remodeled that house three times over the years to meet the demands of his increasing practice.

-We have served the same community for over 50 years and encourage all of our professional staff members to participate in neighborhood events and volunteer at area organizations.
-We are currently involved with the local Society for the Prevention of Cruelty to Animals (SPCA) and the Save the Animals Foundation, dramatically discounting our services for these very special organizations.
+We have served the same community for over 60 years and encourage all of our professional staff members to participate in neighborhood events and volunteer at area organizations.

 Winner, Veterinary Economics Award of Merit in 2005